 Spectra’s All-In-One Solution Under One Roof

-Who must be HIPAA compliant?
+Who is required to be HIPAA compliant?

-Is first class mail considered HIPAA compliant?
+Is first class mail considered to be HIPAA compliant?

-What is a HIPAA compliance checklist?
+What is HIPAA IT?

-What is an example of a HIPAA violation?
+Can you provide an example of a HIPAA violation?

 What is not considered a HIPAA violation?